 Cerebral Palsy Treatment in Ayurveda

 Cerebral palsy is defined as “a group of permanent disorders of the development of movement and posture, causing activity limitation, that are attributed to non-progressive disturbances that occurred in the developing fetal or infant brain.
-While movement problems are the central feature of CP, other symptoms may include poor coordination, stiff muscles, weak muscles, and tremors.
-There may be problems with sensation, vision and hearing, swallowing, and speaking.
-Often, babies with cerebral palsy do not roll over, sit, crawl or walk as early as other children of their age.
+While movement problems are the central feature of CP, other symptoms may include poor coordination, stiff muscles, weak muscles and tremors.
+There may be problems with sensation, vision and hearing, swallowing and speech.
+Often babies with cerebral palsy do not roll over, sit, crawl or walk as early as other children of their age.
 Other symptoms include seizures and problems with thinking or reasoning, which each occur in about one third of people with CP.
 While symptoms may get more noticeable over the first few years of life, underlying problems do not worsen.

 The majority of children with cerebral palsy were born with the condition, a situation called congenital cerebral palsy.

 Causes of cerebral palsy that occur before birth include:

 - Damage to the white matter of the brain.
 The brain’s white matter sends signals throughout the brain and the rest of the body.
 Damage to white matter can disrupt the signals between the brain and the body.
 The white matter in the fetus’s brain is more sensitive to injury between 26 weeks and 34 weeks of pregnancy, but damage can happen at any time during pregnancy.

 - Abnormal brain development.
 Disruptions in the normal growth process of the brain can cause abnormalities.
 These abnormalities affect the transmission of brain signals.
 Infections, fever, trauma or gene changes (mutations) can cause the brain to develop abnormally.